Ancient Runes Blanket In progress

 Notes

 I will be making 24 differently patterned squares for the Ancient Runes assignment at FiberKind's Ilvermorny campus.
 I am using different colors of Lion Brand's Heartland yarn.
-I will be trying to keep all my stitch patterns from those in a book I have owned for many years, called "Big Book of Knitting Stitch Patterns" which was published in the US in 2005 by the Sterling Publishing Co.
-Inc.
+Most of my stitch patterns are from those in a book I have owned for many years, called "Big Book of Knitting Stitch Patterns" which was published in the US in 2005 by the Sterling Publishing Co.
+Inc. I have also found stitch patterns on a few stitch library websites, each of which is linked in the description of the square.

 Project journal